Why Is My Tax Refund Smaller This Year?

 • New side income: Say you started earning side income during the tax year but neglected to make estimated tax payments on that extra income.
 If you didn’t pay taxes on your side hustle income throughout the year, the IRS will keep any extra tax you had withheld from your regular paychecks to cover it, leading to less money back as a tax refund.

-Reason 2: The current economic environment
+Reason 3: The current economic environment

 Another factor that could affect your refund amount?
 The economy.
 Here are some additional things to consider:

 • Inflation: The IRS adjusts many figures for inflation annually, such as expanding the standard deduction or income ranges for each tax bracket.
 However, not all tax breaks account for inflation.
 A big one that may affect you this year is the capital loss deduction, which allows investors with net losses to lower their taxable income by up to $3,000 per tax year.
-This amount remains unchanged from the previous year, despite rising prices.
+This amount remains unchanged from previous years, despite rising prices.

-• Layoffs: If you were laid off in 2023 and received a severance payment, it could affect your taxes.
+• Layoffs: If you were laid off in 2025 and received a severance payment, it could affect your taxes.
 Severance payments are taxable, so receiving one could bump you into a higher tax bracket.

-• The stock market: If you were forced to sell off investments last year to cover expenses, you might have to pay capital gains taxes which can increase your tax liability (if you happened to sell the asset for a profit).
+• The stock market: If you were forced to sell off investments last year to cover expenses, you might have to pay capital gains taxes, which can increase your tax liability (if you happened to sell the asset for a profit).

 The above may have less of an impact on your tax refund, depending on your situation, but it’s still good to keep these factors in mind.

-Tips to help you maximize your 2023 tax refund
+Tips to help you maximize your 2025 tax refund

 So, what can you do to ensure you aren’t caught off guard with a significantly smaller refund or even an unexpected tax bill this year?
 Keep the following tips in mind as you file this season.